Container Closure Integrity Testing

 USP 1207 categorizes container closure integrity test methods into two types.
 These two methodologies are used to evaluate container systems.
 These are historical methodologies: deterministic and probabilistic.
 A probabilistic method is premised on an event having a probability of occurring.
 A deterministic method directly and quantitatively measures a physicochemical property that generates the potential for leakage.
 Probabilistic testing requires larger sample groups, are more qualitative in nature, and are less quantifiable than the alternative, deterministic methods.

 Deterministic methods directly and quantitatively measure a physicochemical property that generates the potential for leakage.
 Deterministic methods can be used to generate science-based data throughout the product life cycle to develop a package integrity profile that can be used as input for risk management.
 A “probabilistic method” is based on an event having a probability of occurring, and as such, is less precise.
-USP 1207 references deterministic methods as preferred, but does support probabilistic methods when no deterministic method is available.
+USP 1207 references deterministic methods as preferred but does support probabilistic methods when no deterministic method is available.

 Deterministic Tests